MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Macro-Modules {#TutorialMacroModules}

-We now like to condense our filter into one single module.
-You have probably already noticed, that the modules have different colors.
-Each color represents a special type of modules.
-The blue modules are called ML-Modules and are responsible for the processing of voxel-images.
-The brown modules are called macro modules.
-Macro modules encapsulate a whole network in a single module.
-You can right-click on one macro-module to open the context menu and select *Show Internal Network* to see the internal network structure.
-In addition, macro modules enable the implementation of custom functionalities via python scripting.
+ To condense our filter into one single module, we will now be creating a Macro out of it.
+You have probably already noticed how the modules differ in color.
+Each color represents a special type of module.
+The blue modules are called ML-Modules, they process voxel-images.
+The brown modules are called Macro-modules.
+Macro-modules encapsulate a whole network in a single module.
+You can right-click on a Macro-module to open the context menu and select *Show Internal Network* to see the internal network structure.
+In addition, Macro-modules enable the implementation of custom functionalities via python scripting.

 We now like to condense the modules forming the contour filter into one single macro module.
 To do that, right-click on the group-title and select *Convert To Local Macro*.
 Now, you need to select a name for your macro module and finish the creation of the module.
 With this you create a local macro module.
 Local macro modules can only be used in your current network.